Amiens: Location

-Amiens, the regional prefecture of Picardy, also functions as the prefecture of the Somme department, one of the three departments (with Oise and Aisne) in the region.
+Amiens, once regional prefecture of the former Picardy Region, is the prefecture of the Somme department, one of the three departments (with Oise and Aisne) in the region.
 Located in the Paris Basin, the city benefits from a privileged geographical position, with close proximity to Paris, Lille, Rouen, London and Brussels.
 At the crossroads of major European routes of travel (A1, A16 and A29), the city is also at the heart of a major rail star.

 As the crow flies, the city is 115 km north of Paris, 97 km south-west of Lille, 100 km north-east of Rouen, 162 km east-north-east of Le Havre and 144 km north-west of Reims.
 At the regional level, Amiens is located 53 km north of Beauvais, 71 km west of Saint-Quentin, 66 km from Compiègne and 102 km from Laon.

 In area, Amiens is the third-largest settlement in the Somme, after Crécy-en-Ponthieu and Hornoy-le-Bourg.

-Geology and relief
+Geography and relief

 The area of the commune is 4946 ha; the altitude varies between 14 and 106 m.